bernardocrodrigues/meta-cosmic/README.md

 ### Welcome to CosmicOS!

-Check the project's complete documentation [here](https://meta-cosmic.readthedocs.io/en/latest/) for more information.
-For completePlease head down to
+For more information, check the project's complete documentation [here](https://meta-cosmic.readthedocs.io/en/latest/).